Just how lame will the lame-duck session be?

 Obama and Mitch McConnell cut their deal to extend the Bush tax cuts in return for an extension of the payroll tax cuts (hello, more stimulus!); Congress repealed “Don’t Ask, Don’t Tell” (pleasing liberals and the LGBT community); and Obama got his New START Treaty with Russia (arguably his biggest foreign-policy win during his first term).

-So eight years later — after Trump lost the U.S. House in the midterms and as the president eyes his re-election fight in 2020 — the question becomes: Can Trump achieve some policy wins in the next month?
+So eight years later — after Donald Trump lost the U.S. House in the midterms and eyes his re-election fight in 2020 — the question becomes: Can the president achieve some policy wins in the next month?
 Or will the lame duck truly be lame?

 Our Capitol Hill correspondents and producers weighed in with their answers.